Jean-François Taillard

 mail

-Jean-François Taillard performs regularly with the Basel Brass Quintet, the Grand Ensemble de Cuivres d'Alsace, the Swiss Baroque Soloists and the Kammerorchester Basel.
+Jean-François Taillard also performs regularly with the Cappella Gabetta and the Kammerorchester Basel.

-Jean-François Taillard is playing on a Reto Spada Horn (unique model) .
-He is also playing on a historic Courtois natural horn (1820).
-On the his request, Rainer Egger has build building a baroque natural horn after Eichentopf.
+Mr. Taillard was long playing on a Reto Spada Horn (unique model) ; now he plays on instruments build by Engelbert Schmid (from august 2017 onwards).
+He is also playing on a historic Courtois natural horn (1820) and a Jungwirth Vienna horn.
+On his request, Rainer Egger has build a baroque natural horn after Eichentopf and a copy of a Raoux natural horn (2020).

 Samples

-Gustav Malher, Kindertotenlieder No 1 (arrangement Jean-François Taillard) with the Grand Ensemble de Cuivres d'Alsace
+Gustav Malher, Kindertotenlieder No 1 with the GECA brass

 Georg Friedrich Haendel, from Riccardo Primo with the Kammerorchester Basel (Mark Gebahrt, Second Horn)